-Books to Prisoners was founded in the early 1970s and is sponsored by Left Bank Books.
+Books to Prisoners was founded in the early 1970s as a project of Left Bank Books.
 As one of the largest and oldest prison book projects in the country, Books to Prisoners works in partnership with other groups that support prisoner literacy and promote social justice.
-Though our headquarters are in Seattle, we have three associate organizations – Portland Books To Prisoners, Books To Prisoners Olympia, and Books to Prisoners Spokane – who offer opportunities for volunteers and donors outside of Seattle.
+Though our headquarters are in Seattle, we have three associate organizations – Portland Books Through Bars, Books To Prisoners Olympia, and Books to Prisoners Spokane – who offer opportunities for volunteers and donors outside of Seattle.

 Our primary function is to send people in prison the books they need to spark or support their education, vocational training, self-discovery or love of reading.
 We receive approximately 1,000 requests for books each month and do our best to respond to every one.
 To find out how to make a book request, go to our How to Request Books page.

 Additionally, Books to Prisoners plays an active role in fighting unjust and counterproductive prison policy & regulation on reading and access to literature.
 We engage departments of correction, mobilize media, and provide direct outreach to the community.